 (“SPHR”), and the Society for HR Management certification (“SHRM-SCP”), is a Certified Executive Coach with the ICF-accredited Center for Executive Coaching, and is a certified DiSC behavioral assessment coach.
 In addition to her coaching and consulting practice, she speaks at national, regional and local conferences, seminars, workshops and universities.

 Dr. Stafford is also very passionate about tongue and lip ties.
-After experiencing the effects of of a severe tongue tie with her first baby, she was unhappy with the traditional treatment options, so she sought more education on the issue to be able to offer the laser procedure to release tongue and lip ties in office.
-Learn more about tongue tie here.
+After experiencing the effects of a severe tongue tie with her first baby, she was unhappy with the traditional treatment options, so she sought more education on the issue to be able to offer the laser procedure to release tongue and lip ties in office to promote breast-feeding as well as treat speech and developmental issues that can arise.

 Michael is a partner in Tonkon Torp's litigation department.
 He has tried civil and criminal cases.